-- Home tab The Enable Monitoring option is located on the gear icon next to the instance you want to enable. - Instance details view The Enable Monitoring option is located on the More Actions button next to the instance name. - Instances tab > Managed by Instances view The Enable Monitoring option is located on the gear icon next to the instance you want to disable, or under the More Actions button Note that you must select at least one instance to have this option enabled. - Instances tab > SQL Licensing by Instances view The Enable Monitoring option is located on the gear icon next to the instance you want to disable, or under More Actions button on the action items bar.
+- Home tab The Enable Monitoring option is located on the gear icon next to the instance you want to enable. - Instance details view The Enable Monitoring option is located on the More Actions button mext to the instance name. - Instances tab > Managed by Instances view The Enable Monitoring option is located on the gear icon next to the instance you want to disable, or under the More Actions button on the action items bar.
 Note that you must select at least one instance to have this option enabled.

+• Instances tab > SQL Licensing by Instances view - The Enable Monitoring option is located on the gear icon next to the instance you want to disable, or under More Actions button when action items bar.
+Note that you must select at least one instance to have this option enabled.

-Removing instances
+13.3 Removing instances